-Wessex AHSN is working in collaboration with Hampshire County Council to produce the Hydration at Home Toolkit, which includes an E-learning module.
+Wessex AHSN has worked in collaboration with Hampshire County Council to produce the Hydration at Home Toolkit, which includes an E-learning module.

 Why was the E-learning Toolkit developed?